ravitejalvr/SDCND_P2_/README.md

 <a href="url"><img src="https://i.ibb.co/61rmsk4/Screenshot-from-2018-11-29-00-43-28.png" align="center" height="200" width="250" ></a>

+As seen, there is no difference in which the image is displayed.
+However, the values of the image matrix varies from 0- 1 instead of 0 to 255.

+Adam optimizer is used for this model over Stochastic Gradient Descent as Adam optimizer uses moving average of the parameters and hence enables to use larger step size.
+The Learning rate used for this model is 0.001 and the number of epochs used were 20, with batch size as 128.

 Model Architecture: Convoluted Neural Network very similar to Lenet is implemented.
 In the first step, The input file in format 32*32*3 is converted to 28*28*16.
 This is done by kernel of (5,5).
 Then max-pooling with strides of (2,2) is done.
 After this, again 2D convolution of kernel 5*5 is done to obtain image size of 10*10*64
 Then, again max-pooling is applied for the image.
 Obtained size is 5*5*64.